Will FIFA and LOC postpone the 2021 Women's U17 World Cup again? | Goal.com

 However, with most of the qualifiers for the 2021 U17 Women's World Cup yet to be completed with just four months remaining for the tournament, FIFA is expected to take stock of the situation.

-Goal understands that the FIFA Council is set to meet with the Local Organising Committee (LOC) of the U17 World Cup in India in the near future.
-The discussion is expected to centre around hosting the World Cup in February as scheduled and ultimately arrive at a course of action within the end of this month.
+Goal understands that the FIFA Council is expected to meet with the Local Organising Committee (LOC) of the U17 World Cup in India in the near future.
+The discussion is expected to centre around hosting the World Cup in February as scheduled.

-As of now, it seems very unlikely that the World Cup will be held in February 2021 and a further postponement could be a real possibility.
+As of now, it seems very unlikely that the World Cup will be held in February 2021 and a further postponement looks like a real possibility.

 It must be noted that the CAF (Africa), CONCACAF (North and Central America) and CONMEBOL (South America) qualifiers had not been conducted while UEFA (Europe) cancelled their qualifiers outright last month, nominating Spain, England and Germany (as the highest-ranked teams) for the World Cup.